-There were no operations for the six month period ended March 31, 2022 and March 31, 2021.
+There were no operations for the nine month period ended June 30, 2022 and June 30, 2021.

 The Company's subsidiary Minera Til Til Spa signed an Asset Purchase Agreement (the "APA") with Minera Tamidak Limitada ("Tamidak"), a private Chilean company owned by the family of a former director and significant shareholder.
 Under the terms of the APA, the Company can acquire, at its option, certain assets, rights and obligations of Tamidak relating to the Pimenton Copper Gold Mining Project for an aggregate of 3,900,000,000 Chilean pesos payable in three installments.
 The Company paid the first installment under the APA through the issuance of 44,055,102 common shares of the Company with a fair value of \$680.
-The remaining payments, each of which are 1,300,000,000 Chilean pesos payable in cash or common shares of the Company, at Tamidak's option, are due June 1, 2022 and December 1, 2023 respectively.
+The Company paid the second installment under the APA through the issuance of 39,833,923 common shares of the Company with a fair value of \$292.
+The remaining payment of 1,300,000,000 Chilean pesos, payable in cash or common shares of the Company, at Tamidak's option, is due December 1, 2023.
 Certain of the assets relating to the Pimenton Copper Gold Mining Project are subject to royalty agreements with a company controlled by the family of a former director and significant shareholder of the Company and a company controlled by a director of the Company.